ArthurCalvi/Classifieur-Bois/index.md

 ## What for and How to use it ?

-### Predict nature of wood images : defect or clearwood
+### Predict the nature of wood images : defect or clearwood.

-1. Where can I add images for prediction?
+1. Where can I upload images for prediction?

 In order to predict the nature of a particular image, you should add this image to a specific folder on your google drive.
 Why on google drive?
 Because codes are hosted on google colaboratory and thoses codes will be cloned on your google drive.
 This will create folders on your google drive where images can be uploaded and then easily processed by the neural network.